 Currently, the teahouse holds a small open museum with ancient artifacts from the Tokaido era and a rotating selection of Hiroshige Utagwa’s ukiyo-e original prints.

-All copies of Hiroshige’s “53 stations of the Tokaido” are displayed in one of the main dining rooms, and is aptly named the ‘Hiroshige Room’.
+All copies of Hiroshige’s “53 stations of the Tokaido” are displayed in one of the main dining rooms, and are aptly named the ‘Hiroshige Room’.

 Tororo-jiru, a Local Grated Yam Soup & Other Delicacies